About the Program

 Ongoing Fellowship opportunities

 Ongoing Fellows may choose any or all of the following: continuing individual mentorship, advanced small group participation, and participation in Fridays@CCP Lecture Series.
 There is no application required for participation, but Ongoing Fellows must re-join CCP each year, paying the Fellowship membership fee of $100.
 This membership also includes admission to CCP events (Fridays and Sundays@CCP).
-As always, current and ongoing Fellows are invited to continue according to their individual desires and needs.
+Ongoing Fellows are invited to continue according to their individual desires and needs.

 Psychoanalytic knowledge has a long oral tradition.
 Historically transferred from generation to generation, be it through a formal psychoanalysis or through close supervision during psychoanalytic training, this way of learning has always proved to bring inspiration to the more formal aspects of a clinical education.